 There are several reasons a refrigerator isn’t cooling.
-If you want to spare yourself a little time and inconvenience, give Rogers Appliance Repair a call for refrigerator repair in CITY, ST. Our technicians are eager to come out and troubleshoot the problem and fix it for you.
+If you want to spare yourself a little time and inconvenience, give Rogers Appliance Repair a call for refrigerator repair in Alabama.
+Our technicians are eager to come out and troubleshoot the problem and fix it for you.

 When your refrigerator isn’t cold, it’s time to determine what the problem could be.
 A lot of times it’s something as simple as a good coil cleaning behind the refrigerator.
 But, with these latest fridges, they’re equipped with a variety of sensors as well.

 Before we investigate further, we monitor the most typical and simple reasons for this problem.
 Here are a couple of issues that we’ve determined lead to a refrigerator that won’t cool:

 Is the cord plugged into an electrical outlet?
 This may seem like a silly question, but we’ve been called out to appointments that this was the issue.
 Somehow, it was unplugged.
 Maybe a a pet did it, or an electrician during a project.
 Whatever the case may be, make sure the refrigerator is plugged in.

 Look at the thermostat inside of the unit.
 This is a typical problem for those with small children in the home.
 After all, children like buttons and dials and so, without understanding they’re doing anything wrong, they play with them.
 So, check that the thermostat temperature is not the cause of the warm fridge.

 Be sure the vents in the freezer area aren’t blocked with food or containers.
 This is common since sometimes bags of frozen veggies get pushed in the back of the freezer.
 There might be food in the way back of a freezer unit that has been forgotten.